assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

 bytes are echoed back by the server.

 No timestamps are used, neither by the server nor the client.
-The Time fields of the messages are all set zero.
+The Time fields of the messages are all set to zero.

 TODO: data must be updated.